fuzail-afsar/smit-assignments/README.md

 The quiz will auto-save when users close, change and refresh the browser window.

-Listing results of Given quiz
+Listing results of given quiz